sdobrer2005/Example-in-SAS/README.md

 To ensure consistency and quality, all methods follow a common structure:

 - `data/` – input datasets used in the analysis
 - `macros/` – SAS code and reusable analytical components
+- `functions/` - R reusable code
 - `Results/` – statistical outputs and structured interpretation
 - `docs/` – supporting documentation, including data definitions and methodological notes